This program is available at the Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 The 12-month Practical Nursing Certificate is approved by the Ohio Board of Nursing and the Ohio Department of Higher Education.

 Technical Standards Specific attributes, characteristics, and abilities are essential to practice nursing.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
-Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Essential Functions, which are linked to this program page on the College's website.
+Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Technical Standards, which can be found within the PN informational pages on the Clark State website.

-Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

 Licensure Upon completion of the program, the graduate may apply to the Ohio Board of Nursing to take the NCLEX-PN Examination.
 Candidates for licensure in Ohio must disclose information related to any prior felony or misdemeanor, any crime involving gross immorality or moral turpitude, any violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.